Heading to Kauai on a budget? Find out the top cheap places to stay in Kauai, scroll down for all the info!

 3970 Wyllie Rd, Princeville, HI 96722

 Up on the northern part of Kauai, there are some wonderful sights, attractions and opportunities you can’t find anywhere else!
+Check out the latest prices and more details.

 To stay closer to the Na Pali coast, consider Wyndham Ka Eo Kai as an option.